NVIDIA/JAX-Toolbox/docs/triage.md

 __Note__: There is also a [triage tool](triage-tool.md), which can be used for more granular bisection of failures in specific tests.
-Given a test expression that can be run inside the nightl containers (*e.g.* `test-jax.sh jet_test_gpu`), it first identifies the nightl container where the failure first appeared, and second attributes the failure to a specific commit of JAX or XLA.
+Given a test expression that can be run inside the nightly containers (*e.g.* `test-jax.sh jet_test_gpu`), it first identifies the nightly container where the failure first appeared, and second attributes the failure to a specific commit of JAX or XLA.

 ## Algorithm